gromen/ksostrovia_new/wp-content/plugins/photo-gallery/readme.txt

 Advertisement position.
 Choose the positioning of the advertisement from the available 9 options.

 = Step 9: Publishing Photo Gallery widgets. =
 Go to Appearance>Widgets.
-Here select the widget option you want to add to a custom location.
+Here select the widget gallery option you want to add to a custom location.
 Afterwards drag and drop the selected widget into the custom location, fill in the options and press Save button.
 9.1 Tag Cloud.
 This widget is included as a hosted widget for the WordPress standard Tag Cloud.
 It will display the tags added to the albums and images.
 After the click, the images using the tags will be displayed in Thumbnails view.
 9.1.1 Title.
 Provide a title for the tag cloud.
 9.1.2 Taxonomy.
 Select Photo Gallery from the provided options.